-The purpose of the activity is to enhance the occupancy stability in the PBV program.
+The purpose of the activity is to enhance the occupancy stability in the PBV program, which will result in reduced staff time spent processing PBV move-outs and vacancy outreach.
 Project-based participants are required to remain in their PBV units for a minimum of two years prior to becoming eligible to request a tenant-based voucher to move with continued assistance.